E-File 1095-C: Simplify ACA Reporting

 • What It Reports: Form 1095-C reports details about the health coverage offered to employees, including the type of coverage, the cost of the coverage, and the months when coverage was available.
 It also provides information on employees' share of the monthly premium.

 • Recipient Information: Employers must furnish a copy of to each full-time employee, and a copy is also sent to the IRS.
-The information helps employees complete their tax returns and helps the IRS enforce the ACA's individual mandate and employer shared responsibility provisions.

-• Filing Deadlines: Employers must furnish Form 1095-C to employees by a , usually in late January or early February, and file with the IRS by the end of February (if filing on paper) or the end of March (if filing electronically).
+• Filing Deadlines: Employers must furnish Form 1095-C to employees by Tuesday, March 3rd, 2026, and file with the IRS by Monday, March 2nd, 2026 (if filing on paper) or by Tuesday, March 31st, 2026 (if filing electronically).

 Failure to comply with the requirements for Form 1095-C may result in .